Wulai District: Name

-The name of the town derives from the Atayal phrase kilux ulay meaning "hot and poisonous" when an Atayal hunter hunting by a stream saw mist coming from the stream.
+The name of the town derives from the Atayal phrase kilux ulay meaning "hot and poisonous" when an Atayal hunter hunting by a stream saw mist coming from it.

 History

-Formerly classified as "Aboriginal Area" under Taihoku Prefecture during Japanese rule.
-After the handover of Taiwan from Japan to the Republic of China in 1945, Wulai was organized as a rural township of Taipei County.
+Formerly classified as an "Aboriginal area" under Taihoku Prefecture during Japanese rule, Wulai was organized as a rural township of Taipei County after the handover of Taiwan from Japan to the Republic of China in 1945.

-On June 22, 2001, President Chen Shui-bian visited a local school and hosted the graduation ceremony.
+On June 22, 2001, President Chen Shui-bian visited a local school and hosted a graduation ceremony there.

-On 25 December 2010, Taipei County was upgraded to a special municipality named New Taipei City and Wulai was upgraded into a district.
+On December 25, 2010, Taipei County was upgraded to the special municipality of New Taipei City and Wulai was upgraded to a district.

 In August 2015, Wulai was devastated by Typhoon Soudelor, wiping out several hotels and destroying hot springs in the region.
-Course of the Nanshi River that passes through the district has changed and the riverbank was eroded heavily by surging water.
+The course of the Nanshi River that passes through the district has since changed, with the riverbank eroded heavily by surging water.
 Heavy landslides were attributed to the overdevelopment of the mountain areas around the river which damaged the soil and watershed along the slope lands.